sysm0n/SnapShare/README.md

 - Open the app in your browser
 - Enter your name to start uploading and viewing photos
 - Use the camera or gallery upload buttons
+- Tap any photo in the gallery to view it larger; close the modal by tapping outside or the close button
+- If background.svg is present and enabled, the app displays it as a stylish background
 - Gallery updates in real time
 - If privacy is enabled, you only see your own photos